rikosintie/Haas_Data_collect/docs/Pi_5_Appliance.md

 - Desktop - Includes the Gnome desktop
 - Core - A dedicated version for IoT devices.
 I haven't used it yet but its on my list of projects!

-### Which version should you use

-Follow the Ubuntu link above and install Ubuntu.

-#### Headless (Server version)
+### Headless (Server version)

 I am experienced with Ubuntu so the headless server version is my choice.
 I use ssh to manage the appliance and the scripts don't require the Gnome desktop.
 The server uses less RAM and resources since it doesn't run a desktop.

 If you are creating a headless (no desktop) version of an appliance using Ubuntu server you will be using ssh or a serial console cable to configure the Pi.

-#### Desktop Version
+### Desktop Version

 If you are new to Linux and building appliances you should pick the desktop.
-During the installation select "minimal" install since you don't need a word processor, spreadsheet, etc.

-If you installed the Desktop version of Ubuntu you can use a Keyboard, Mouse, Monitor to configure the Pi.
+During the installation select "minimal" install since you don't need a word processor, spreadsheet, etc. The Desktop version of Ubuntu has the Gnome desktop which is similar to a Windows desktop.You can use a Keyboard, Mouse, Monitor to configure the Pi.

 ----------------------------------------------------------------